Thanisthani/Notes_mgt_System/README.md

 # Notes management system (MERN)

-Notes Management System is developed using mERN Stack to maintain the notes properly by students.
+Notes Management System is developed using MERN Stack to maintain the notes properly by students.
 ## Features